 Technology is vital to delivering affordable energy with less environmental impact.
 Our network of scientists and technical staff across the globe is working to help meet this challenge.
-Shell is currently the largest investor in research and development among international oil firms.
-In 2012, we spent $1.3 billion on research and development (R&D), once again more than any other international oil and gas company.
+Shell is one of the largest investors in research and development (R&D) among international oil and gas companies.
+In 2014, we spent more than $1.2 billion on R&D.

 We have three major technology centres, so-called hubs, located in cities in The Netherlands, India and the USA.
 They sit close to our customers in the heart of regions vital to our business.
 Our chosen locations also give us access to world class researchers, working across time zones to ensure research never stops.
 These hubs can link up through 3D virtual reality systems to work simultaneously, for example, on the design of wells.

 Amsterdam, the Netherlands